konetipavankalyan626/netflix_sql_project/README.md

 ```
 ## Findings and Conclusion

-#### •Content Distribution :
-Netflix hosts a diverse range of movies and TV shows, but movies dominate the catalog.
+#### •Content Distribution: Netflix hosts a diverse range of movies and TV shows, but movies dominate the catalog.
 TV shows have seen rapid growth in recent years